aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/synopsis.rst

 as am example when the terminal is at ``scancode-toolkit-3.1.1`` and we are scanning the default ``samples`` folder dirstributed with Scancode-Toolkit.

-Scans the <input> file or directory for license, origin and packages and saves results to FILE(s) using one or more output format option.
+Scans the <SCAN INPUT> file or directory for license, origin and packages and saves results to FILE(s) using one or more output format option.
 Error and progress are printed to stdout.

 .. _scancode_cli_options: